gopinnath/excel-download-servlet-example/README.md

 # H2 Database

-Following are the basic default configuration that is needed for H2 Database to work in-memory and goes into "application.properties":
+Following are the basic default configuration that is needed for H2 Database to work in-memory and goes into *"application.properties"*:

 ```
 spring.datasource.url=jdbc:h2:mem:testdb